Quitting with Stoptober in 2020

 “Ian Wright said: ‘This is a fantastic campaign, which will really help encourage quitters to work together and give up cigarettes for good.
 I will be supporting everyone by showing ways to improve health and fitness for people of all levels, and to make sure the cigarettes stay stubbed out.’ ” - read more about the 2012 launch of Stoptober:

 “Stoptober has supported over 1.9 million people on their quit journey to date – if a smoker can remain smokefree for 28 days, they are 5 times more likely to quit for good.” — quote taken from a 2019 Stoptober report, visible on the Government website at the link below:

-This ‘What Happens When You Quit?’ infographic is a screenshot taken from the Stoptober website in September 2020.
+This ‘What Happens When You Quit?’ infographic is a screenshot taken from the Stoptober website in September 2020 and is subject to change (no change as of 15 January 2021).
 Find up-to-date stats at https://www.nhs.uk/better-health/quit-smoking

 The NHS says “If you can make it to 28 days smoke-free, you're 5 times more likely to quit for good!”.
 The same page goes on to confirm that “E-cigarettes are far less harmful than smoking cigarettes and can help you quit.”.
-See the NHS Quit Smoking page for more information:
+See the NHS Quit Smoking page (same link as above) for more information.

 “The 2018 campaign generated a greater volume of digital engagement in 2018 compared to 2017 with 276,703 website visits (an increase of 36% from 2017) and 51,786 app downloads (an increase of 41% from 2017).
 The increase in digital engagement is likely to be due at least in part to the strong online call-to-action which drove smokers to use the PQP.” - quote taken from the Stoptober 2018 Campaign Evaluation report, visible at the link below: